Calendar: Raleigh and North Carolina During the American Revolution

 During the American Revolution, Isaac Hunter’s tavern (in what would eventually be the metro area of Raleigh, North Carolina) earned a reputation for quality food and spirits and became a favorite of locals and travelers.
 It was one of the six different spots where patriot legislators met in secrecy to avoid discovery and retaliation from redcoats.
 Imagine the cloak-and-dagger atmosphere inside: patriots clustered at tables and speaking in low voices, lamplight and firelight flickering over their expressions.

-After the Revolution, in 1788, representatives to the Constitutional Convention assembled in the tavern to determine a spot for the state’s capitol.
+After the Revolution, in 1788, representatives to the Constitutional Convention assembled in the tavern to determine an appropriate location for the state’s capitol.
 Colorful legend says they decided that it should be within a ten-mile radius of the tavern so legislators could continue enjoy the fare.
 Sensibly, however, that "ten-mile radius" included an east-west road that connected New Bern to western towns such as Salem, and a well-traveled north-south road that linked Petersburg, Virginia, and Charleston, South Carolina.
 In addition, Joel Lane (see below) made his fellow legislators an offer they couldn't refuse.

 Recently historians located the foundation of the original tavern.
 A historical marker for its approximate site is located in Raleigh north of the beltline on Wake Forest Road—that major north-south road.

 Joel Lane was a prominent landowner and politician during the American Revolution.
 He built his house in 1769 in the area that would eventually become downtown Raleigh, North Carolina.
 A member of the General Assembly and the county court, he was also a patriot militia colonel.
 At his house, he hosted a number of important meetings.